Home

 Portable Color Schlieren System

-Schlieren optical systems are commonly used by researchers to visualize density changes that cannot easily be seen by the naked eye (i.e., flow crossing a shock wave).
-Along with the visual aspects of a Schlieren system, valuable information can be obtained to either confirm theoretical concepts or to explore flow characteristics.
-The ARC was in need of a Schlieren system that was both portable and simple to assemble.
-One has been constructed and is currently being tested that is maneuverable on portable tables that can be placed on either side of the wind tunnels.
-Alignment, often the most time-consuming task with Schlieren systems, can be completed rapidly with the use of a mobile laser alignment system connected to the mirrors.
-Color has been added using a new inexpensive technique.
-Detailed results will be reported in an upcoming 2009 AIAA conference paper.
-Some initial pictures will be shown below as we take them and they will improve in clarity by the time of the conference.
+Schlieren optical systems are commonly used by researchers to visualize an air flow with changes in density that cannot easily be seen by the naked eye by detecting refractive differences in the light passing through the area of interest.
+Along with the visual aspects of a schlieren system, valuable information can be obtained to either confirm theoretical concepts or to explore flow characteristics.
+The ARC contains a Z-configuration schlieren system that is both portable and simple to assemble for use with several wind tunnels.
+Two sets of 6" mirrors and one set of 16" mirrors are available for use.
+Alignment, often the most time-consuming task with schlieren systems, can be completed rapidly with the use of a mobile laser alignment system connected to the mirrors.
+A knife edge is typically used with the system to produce black-and-white images with high contrast.
+A variety of color filters have been developed to replace the knife edge.
+A picture and movie are shown below where the system is placed around the 6"x6" supersonic wind tunnel.